No Re-Train, More Gain: Upgrading Backbones with Diffusion model for Pixel-Wise and Weakly-Supervised Few-Shot Segmentation: Experiments

 \subsection{Implementation Details}

 All experiments were implemented using the PyTorch framework on 4 NVIDIA GeForce RTX 3090 GPUs.
-The diffusion process utilized an input prior with resolution of $128 \times 128$, centralized to the range $[-1, 1]$.
-We utilized CLIP-RN50, CLIP-RN101, CLIP-ViT-B/16 and IN1K-RN50 to evaluate the flexibility of our backbone upgrade without re-training.
-The trainable parameters of DffUp was 4.2M in total.
+The diffusion process utilized an input prior at resolution of $128 \times 128$, centralized to the range $[-1, 1]$.
+We utilized CLIP-RN50, CLIP-RN101, CLIP-ViT-B/16, IN1K-RN50, and IN1K-RN101 to evaluate the flexibility of our backbone upgrade without re-training.
+The trainable parameters of DiffUp was 4.2M in total.
 For optimization and scheduling, we trained our model using an episodic training scheme for 400 epochs on both the $\text{PASCAL-}5^i$ and $\text{COCO-}20^i$ datasets.
 Adam was used as the optimizer with a learning rate of $1 \times 10^{-4}$.
-During training, we used DDPM~\cite{ho2020denoising} with 250 steps, incorporating v-prediction~\cite{SalimansH22} and SNR~\cite{hang2023efficient}.
-For sampling, we applied DDIM~\cite{song2020denoising} with 50 steps, performing multiple samplings on the same inputs followed by ensemble.
+During training, we used DDPM~\cite{ho2020denoising} with 250 steps.
+The training process was completed in 4.4 GPU days, with the peak GPU memory utilization reaching 20GB per GPU during training.
+For sampling, we applied DDIM~\cite{song2020denoising} with 50 steps, performing multiple samplings on the same inputs followed by an ensemble.